Respiratory Current Research

 Calcium

 You need calcium for bone health.
-Milk and dairy products are the main sources of calcium.
+Milk and dairy are the main sources of calcium.

-• Lactose-free milk contains the same amount of calcium as cow’s milk.
+• Lactose-free milk has the same amount of calcium as cow’s milk.

 • If you use a milk alternative (oat/soya/coconut/nut milk), make sure it has added calcium.